stackbit-projects/missing-moths-d673c/content/pages/index.md

           Lots of people keep a record of the moths they see.
-These records are used for a range of conservation purposes, such as conserving habitats, understanding the impact of climate change on different species or improving scientific understanding of moth ecology.
+These records are used for a range of conservation purposes, such as conserving habitats, understanding the impact of climate change on different species and improving understanding of moth ecology.

           You can get involved with very little commitment.
 You could record day